marko-knoebl/slides/src/sections/unfinished/node/31-http-server-with-node-en.md

 server.listen(port, hostname);
 ```

----

 ## request handler

 The request handler function receives two arguments which represent the request the server received and the response the server will send respectively.

-They are instances of th classes `ServerResponse` and `IncomingMessage`.
+They are instances of the classes `ServerResponse` and `IncomingMessage` respectively.

----

 ## ServerResponse

 https://nodejs.org/api/http.html#http_class_http_serverresponse

----

 ## ServerResponse: write, end